 This website is undergoing a makeover.
 For now, I’d like to share a few thoughts and images of a theme we all know well.

-I was an inexperienced photographer, groping with a camera, to say little of the penetrating wintery elements.
-I wish I could recall what camera that was and of course, wish I could do it again with what I now know.
-For one favorite picture, Walter held my feet as I lay on the barren cement floor so I could lean over the edge and shoot straight down between the steel structural beams that would eventually border the windows running up to the 107th floor observation deck.
+I was an inexperienced photographer, clutching my camera doing what I could in the penetrating wind and cold.
+For what may be my favorite photo, my friend Walter held my feet as I lay on the barren cement floor so I could lean over the edge and shoot straight down between the beams that would eventually border the windows running up to the top.
 It was one of too few pictures I took that day.

-Our family, a speck in the vast scheme of things, weathered the events fairly well that day and in the aftermath.
-My wife Anne was in-flight returning from Chicago; diverted to Buffalo for the following few days.
-Kyle, our son, was at PS 234 on the corner of Chambers and Greenwich Streets, his classroom facing south.
-Unable to get news of Anne whereabouts, the downed plane in Pennsylvania prompted a mass of emotions you may only imagine.
-I was eight or nine blocks away from the attacked South Tower; Kyle’s classroom was a mere three.
+Our family, a speck in the vast scheme of things, weathered the events as best we could.
+Anne’s flight was diverted to Buffalo for the following few days where she was unable to do a thing; her nerves were shattered.
+Unable to get news of her whereabouts, the downed plane in Pennsylvania prompted a mass of emotions you may only imagine.
+PS 234 sat on the corner of Chambers and Greenwich Streets, Kyle’s classroom facing south viewing the towers.
+Franklin Street was eight or nine blocks from the attack; Kyle’s classroom a mere three.
 School officials did what they could to organize a speedy exit for the children.
 The towers hadn’t fallen; who suspected they would?
-Some children made their way with their bewildered parents, others with the parents of a friend or school officials.
+Some children made their way out with their parents, others with the parents of a friend or school officials.
 There were no cellphones.
-I hurried to find Kyle and truly as luck would have it, we discovered each other on Greenwich Street.
+I hurried to find Kyle and truly, as luck prevailed, we discovered each other on Greenwich Street.
 Anne watched the scorched South Tower fall on television in the Buffalo International Airport.
 She suffered alone in the midst of strangers.
-Our ability to communicate was only made possible through her sister in Illinois, who was able to speak with us individually and convey the status.
-Kyle and I, along with the throng on Greenwich Street, watched the towers fall.
-It was truly amazing to watch and I froze in the moment.
-Each tower collapsed straight down onto itself in a stunning and ever-rising billow.
-I suppose that similar westerly winds which took my breath away on The North Tower in 1971 took the massive amounts of smoke and debris and my-oh-my what else, and blew it steadily toward Brooklyn.
-Much of the area just a few blocks north of the towers, including our block, was spared the awful resultant ground cover which buried the immediately vicinity in musty gray powder.
-The horror which was that day begot the mammoth effort which rose in the days that followed.
-On one such day a flatbed truck on Church Street, on its way to a site where the debris would eventually be sorted and analyzed, stopped at a light.
-For months, there were hundreds of those trucks, some carrying the charred and twisted metal remains of the buildings.
-I borrowed an item from this precious cargo for a photograph.
+Our ability to communicate was finally made possible triangulating calls with her sister in Illinois, who was able to speak with us individually and convey the status.
+Kyle and I, along with the throng on Greenwich Street, watched a towers fall before our very eyes.
+Surely, these words don’t match the scene.
+Each tower collapsed straight down onto itself in ever-rising billows.
+Westerly winds which took my breath away on The North Tower years before now carried massive amounts of smoke, debris and all else, blowing it steadily toward Brooklyn.
+Much of the area just a few blocks north of the towers, including our block, was spared the awful resultant thick gray carpet of horrors.

-There were many photographers and videographers whose work documented that day and the days that followed.
-A number of my pictures are in the WTC permanent collection memorializing those who perished.
+There were many photographers and videographers whose work documented that day and the years and tears since.
+A few of my pictures are in the permanent collection memorializing those who perished.